pingcap/docs-cn/system-variables.md

 > - If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
 To improve the performance, it is recommended to use [TiCDC](/ticdc/ticdc-overview.md) instead.
 > - Enabling this parameter only means that Async Commit becomes an optional mode of transaction commit.
 In fact, the most suitable mode of transaction commit is determined by TiDB.

+### tidb_enable_auto_analyze <span class="version-mark">New in v6.1.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `ON`
+- Determines whether TiDB automatically updates table statistics as a background operation.
+- This setting was previously a `tidb.toml` option (`performance.run-auto-analyze`), but changed to a system variable starting from TiDB v6.1.0.

 ### tidb_enable_auto_increment_in_generated

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `OFF`
 - This variable is used to determine whether to include the `AUTO_INCREMENT` columns when creating a generated column or an expression index.

+### tidb_enable_batch_dml <span class="version-mark">New in v6.1.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `OFF`
+- Determines if TiDB permits non-transactional 'batched' statements.
+Only the value of `OFF` can be considered safe, as batch DML does not provide ACID guarantees.
+- This setting was previously a `tidb.toml` option (`enable-batch-dml`), but changed to a system variable starting from TiDB v6.1.0.

 ### tidb_enable_cascades_planner